Subash/Prepros/docs/contents/files.md

 ![Options](img/files/options.jpg)

-The above figure shows the file options panel for a sass files.
+The above image shows the file options panel for a sass files.
 You can see options for other languages by clicking the file.

 You can also default file options from [options window](config.html) before adding project.